Course Outline

 • use this data together with the APST to identify your professional learning needs.

-In your report, highlight the literacy and/or numeracy demands that were embedded in the learning and assessment activities, and how you supported this learning.
+In your report, highlight the literacy, numeracy, and/or curriculum demands that were embedded in the learning and assessment activities, and how you supported this learning.

 Use evidence from your PEx to show the impact of your teaching and highlight key moments when learning took place.